bsierieb1/xdasi-bio-2021-archive/docs/best_practices/coding_style.md

 **Clarity** is key to good programming style.
 The following are important features of clear and reproducible code:

-+ A clear articulation of the overall goal of the project - What is your program about?
-What is it for?
++ A clear articulation of the overall goal of the project
+  - _What is your program about?
+What is it for?_
-+ Give your data structures human-readable names - This makes your code much more understandable
++ Give your data structures human-readable names
+  - _This makes your code much more understandable_
-+ Separate different sections of your code with empty lines - This provides visual cues about organization and flow
++ Separate different sections of your code with empty lines
+  - _This provides visual cues about organization and flow_
++ **COMMENT EVERYTHING!**
+  - _Include a short description of what your code is supposed to do_
-+ **COMMENT EVERYTHING!** - Start each section of your code with a header comment describing what task is being performed
+  - _Start each section of your code with a header comment describing what task is being performed_

 ## Data Files